FlaareZero/Kingdom_Hearts_Collection_Linux/how_to.md

    - Also, as of yet, the game has a few shutters under Wayland.
 You wanna keep using X11 for the time being :P
    - Done!
 Enjoy!

+   # KH3-Bottles

+    Since [this issue](https://github.com/FlaareZero/Kingdom_Hearts_Collection_Linux/issues/7) got to my attention, it is possible to install KH3 using Bottles as well, if you don't intend to use neither Lutris nor Steam.
+I suspect you could also install all of the other KH Titles as well using it, but I haven't tried it myself yet.
+Feel free to let me know though!

+The script (assuming you're using the Flatpak version of Bottles on your Linux Machine / Steam Deck) is the following:
+`#!/bin/bash
+flatpak run --command=bottles-cli com.usebottles.bottles shell -b '<BOTTLE>' -i './mf-install.sh'`
+(replace BOTTLE with the name of your KH3 instance inside Bottles) Just copy it over a text editor, rename it "Run.sh" and make it executable.
+Let me know!
+Again, more infos over the link above.

   # KH2.8-Lutris